 About The Exhibit

-The free exhibition “Across Time: Robinson House, Its Land & People” interprets the multilayered history of the museum grounds from the 17th century to the present.
+The free exhibition “Across Time: Robinson House, Its Land and People” interprets the multilayered history of the museum grounds from the 17th century to the present.
 Richly illustrated with maps, prints, and period photographs, the narrative includes Virginia’s native peoples and English colonists; an antebellum family and the enslaved people who labored for and sometimes escaped from them; the R. E. Lee Camp Confederate Soldiers’ Home—a veterans’ facility born out of a spirit of reconciliation between North and South.

 About the Virginia Museum of Fine Arts (VMFA)